 National Restaurant Association Downtown Restaurants by N. David Milder, DANTH, Inc. March 2022 — Restaurants and culinary experiences can be extremely valuable additions to a downtown area.
 They serve downtown workers and residents as well as attract visitors to the center of the community.
 They serve both an economic and social role in the community, helping downtowns maintain their role as an important gathering place.
-Restaurants can include a […]
+Restaurants […]

-This topic in Downtown Economics summarizes key points or “takeaways” from the recent webinar titled Shaping Downtown after COVID 19.
+June 2021 — This topic in Downtown Economics summarizes key points or “takeaways” from the recent webinar titled Shaping Downtown after COVID 19.
 The well-attended webinar highlighted examples of successful initiatives in four cities: Ithaca, New York, and Appleton, Eau Claire, and La Crosse Wisconsin.
 The following takeaways are presented without significant editing.
-You may watch the entire […]
+You may […]

-Small towns and rural communities across Wisconsin have markedly different experiences when it comes to their downtowns and main streets.
-Over the last decade, some Wisconsin communities have seen their downtown district become a lifeline to a rural renewal, while others have experienced decline defined by an exodus of businesses and disinvestment from the core […]
+January 2021 — Small towns and rural communities across Wisconsin have markedly different experiences when it comes to their downtowns and main streets.
+Over the last decade, some Wisconsin communities have seen their downtown district become a lifeline to a rural renewal, while others have experienced decline defined by an exodus of businesses and disinvestment […]

-Summary We offer a journal article discussion for planners, downtown revitalization professionals, and local Extension educators.
+Summary October 2020 — We offer a journal article discussion for planners, downtown revitalization professionals, and local Extension educators.
 This webinar focuses on the journal article “Remote Work: An Example of How to Identify a Downtown-Related Trend Breeze that Will Probably Outlast the COVID-19 Crisis” by David Milder.
-The article explores the economic impacts of remote work on urban, […]
+The article explores the economic impacts of […]

-An Innovative Response to COVID-19 If we have gained anything from the pandemic, one of the most important and hopefully long-lasting is the successful collaboration of public and private sectors.
-Place makers, community organizers, and city officials have all had to become more creative and think further outside the box than we are usually called […]
+An Innovative Response to COVID-19 October 2020 — If we have gained anything from the pandemic, one of the most important and hopefully long-lasting is the successful collaboration of public and private sectors.
+Place makers, community organizers, and city officials have all had to become more creative and think further outside the box than we […]

 Restaurants have become a key element in the business mix of downtowns throughout Wisconsin and the U.S. Their growth has helped reestablish downtown as the central social district of our communities and they have been a major employer and a visible example of entrepreneurship at work.